 What is working from home tax relief?
 Who is entitled to claim it?
 How much can be claimed?
-And how to get e-worker tax back?
-It’s all covered here in this handy guide!
+How to claim it?
+It’s all covered here!

-Over recent years, more and more Irish workers have spent at least part of their week working from home.
+Over recent years, up to 22% of Irish workers have spent at least part of their week working from home.
 This is thanks in part to improvements in technology but also, of course, a consequence of the COVID-19 pandemic.

-While remote workers have been able to save time and cost by skipping their commute, most e-workers will have notice increases in their utility bills since they began to work from home.
+While remote workers have been able to save time and cost by skipping their commute, most e-workers notice increases in their utility bills since they began working from home.

-The good news is that countless workers across Ireland who are working from home are entitled to avail of e-worker tax relief.
+The good news is that most of those workers are entitled to avail of e-worker tax relief.

 If you have never worked from home before, you may be unaware of this form of relief and how to claim it.